OleVik/grav-plugin-readability/README.md

 The `language`-string corresponds to the [patterns defined by the Fluid Project](https://github.com/fluid-project/hyphenation-patterns/tree/master/patterns), specifically the name of the file without the extension.

-If `tooltips` is set to `true`, sentences and words can be focused by hover them with your mouse pointer, to point out difficulty.
+If `tooltips` is set to `true`, sentences and words can be focused by hovering over them with your mouse pointer, to point out difficulty.
 The sentence-difficulty is displayed above the sentence, and word-difficulty below the word.

 ## Usage